Atlanta and West Point 290: Excursion service

-In early 1991, No. 290 was sent to the Norfolk Southern's Norris Yard Steam Shop in Irondale, Alabama to have its crown sheet inspected.
-Shortly thereafter, the NGRX made an agreement with NS to borrow No. 290 as a substitute to Norfolk and Western 611 and 1218, which were both under maintenance at that time.
+In early 1991, No. 290 was sent to Norfolk Southern's Norris Yard Steam Shop in Irondale, Alabama to have necessary running gear work performed.
+Shortly thereafter, the NGRX made an agreement with NS to borrow No. 290 as a substitute to Norfolk and Western 611 and 1218, both of which were under maintenance at that time.
 On April 6 and 7, No. 290 hauled two round trip excursions from Birmingham, Alabama to Chattanooga, Tennessee for the Heart of Dixie Chapter NRHS and the following weekend round trips out of Jacksonville, Florida to Valdosta, Georgia for the North Florida Chapter NRHS.
 Afterwards, the locomotive returned to the NGRX to continue haul more excursion trips in Georgia.

+The running gear and driving axle journal problem that had been plaguing No. 290 from the very beginning of her excursion service called for an extended time in the Norris Yard Steam Shops.
+So, in mid-September of 1991 the New Georgia Railroad sent No. 290 to Irondale, Alabama deadheaded in an NS freight train.
+For six weeks Bill Magee and Bill Dennington, along with help from Doug Karhan, Norfolk Southern's Master Mechanic over the Steam Program, performed the necessary work which completely remedied the issues.
+No. 290 returned to Atlanta under her own power pulling a short freight train and experienced no problems at all.
+The next day, No. 290 ran a roundtrip special excursion to Rome, Georgia out of Atlanta, again with no more issues with hot bearings on the drivers or side rods.

+With the bearing problems finally resolved, No. 290 ran a full slate of local and out of town trips for the 1992 operating season.
 On Friday, August 21, 1992, No. 290 ran the highly anticipated excursion trip from Atlanta, Georgia to Montgomery, Alabama for the Atlanta Chapter NRHS on both ex-A&WP and WRA rails, via CSX.
-On the next day, No. 290 ran five round-trip excursions out of Montgomery to Dothan, Alabama before returning to Atlanta on August 23.
-By the end of 1992, No. 290 was taken out of service for extensive repair work to its running gear.
+On the next day, No. 290 ran five round-trip excursions out of Montgomery to Sprague, Alabama before returning to Atlanta on August 23.
+No. 290 ran its last excursion under steam for the New Georgia Railroad on December 2, 1992 on a trip around the CSX Atlanta Loop.

 Second retirement

 There were originally plans to have the No. 290 locomotive be ready in time for the 1994 Atlanta Chapter NRHS convention, but the NGRX program was shut down due to its sponsorship with the Georgia state government being discontinued.
-Additionally, both NS and CSX railroads banned main line steam excursion trips on their trackage the following year due to liability insurance.
+Additionally, both NS and CSX railroads banned mainline steam excursion trips on their trackage the following year due to liability insurance.
 The No. 290 locomotive is currently disassembled inside the Southeastern Railway Museum's backshop in Duluth, Georgia, waiting for a full cosmetic restoration.
 There are currently no plans to restore the locomotive back to operating condition again.
 Therefore, it will be put back on display once the cosmetic restoration work is finished.